Powdered milk: Food and health uses

-Powdered milk is also a common item in UN food aid supplies, fallout shelters, warehouses, and wherever fresh milk is not a viable option.
+Powdered milk is a common item in UN food aid supplies, fallout shelters, warehouses, and wherever fresh milk is not a viable option.
+It is frequently used in the manufacture of infant formula.
+Like other dry foods, it is considered nonperishable and is favored by survivalists, hikers, and others requiring nonperishable, easy-to-prepare food.
 It is widely used in many developing countries because of reduced transport and storage costs (reduced bulk and weight, no refrigerated vehicles).
-Like other dry foods, it is considered nonperishable and is favored by survivalists, hikers, and others requiring nonperishable, easy-to-prepare food.

 Because of its resemblance to cocaine and other drugs, powdered milk is sometimes used in filmmaking as a non-toxic prop that may be insufflated.